Small Bathroom Remodel: 7 DIY Projects

 What order should I do projects in for a small bathroom remodel?

-I like to start with anything structural and messy first-demo, mold removal, framing, cement board, and waterproofing.
-Then I move to tiling the shower, painting or stenciling the floor, and finally the “pretty” projects like the vanity, mirror, board and batten, and linen closet.
+Start with anything structural and messy first: demo, mold removal, framing, cement board, and waterproofing.
+Then move to tiling the shower, painting or stenciling the floor, and finally the “pretty” projects like the vanity, mirror, board and batten, and finishing touches.
 Thinking in this order keeps your DIY small bathroom remodel from turning into a repaint-and-touch-up loop.

 Do I need permits or inspections for a DIY bathroom remodel?